adambard/learnxinyminutes-docs/rust.html.markdown

     println!("{} {}", f, x); // 1.3 hello world

-    // A `String` – a heap-allocated string let s: String = "hello world".to_string();
+    // A `String` – a heap-allocated string
+    // Stored as a `Vec<u8>` and always hold a valid UTF-8 sequence,
+    // which is not null terminated.
+    let s: String = "hello world".to_string();

     // A string slice – an immutable view into another string